tatsuky/fft-ts/README.md

 ```

 ## Notes
-Since FFTs in this library is not optimized, the execution speed might be slower than the commercial FFT libraries.
+Since the FFT in this library is not optimized, the execution speed might be slower than the commercial FFT libraries.
 This library is suitable for educational or experimental purposes only.